lesandie/flask-app/README.md

 (virtualenv)$ pytest tests/tests.py
 ```

+Moreover, there is a Github Action to test the hello-app after a push/PR in the repo.

 ## Build Docker image locally

 To generate a docker image and start the container in a local environment: